eresearchqut/VirReport/README.md

     }
     ```

-  * If you want to run VirusDetect in parallel, then either set the paramter --virusdetect as true in your config file or specify it in your nextflow command.
+  * If you want to run VirusDetect in parallel, then either set the paramter `--virusdetect` to `true` in your config file or specify it in your nextflow run command.
-    Specify the path to the VirusDetect viral database directory in the nextflow.config file (using the **--virusdetect_db_path** parameter).
+    Specify the path to the VirusDetect viral database directory in the nextflow.config file (using the `--virusdetect_db_path` parameter).
 These files can be downloaded at http://bioinfo.bti.cornell.edu/ftp/program/VirusDetect/virus_database/v248.
 For example:
   ```
   virusdetect_db_path = '/home/gauthiem/code/VirusDetect_v1.8/databases/vrl_plant'
   ```